-As of the date of this offering memorandum, Bermuda and the CCC have signed a memorandum of understanding, a letter of agreement and the Airport Development Agreement.
-According to these agreements, the CCC will select a concessionaire for the airport redevelopment who will be responsible for the design, build and financing of a new airport terminal and the related operations and maintenance, including the new terminal and existing facilities, during the concession term, which is expected to be 30 years.
-After the concession term ends, the operating and maintenance responsibilities will revert back to the Government.
+According to the Project Agreement, Skyport has subcontracted with CCC, and CCC has subcontracted with Aecon Construction Group Inc., who will be responsible for the design and construction of the new airport facilities.
+Skyport will have direct responsibility for the related operations and maintenance, including the new terminal and existing facilities, during the 30-year concession term.
+After the concession term ends, the operating and maintenance responsibilities will revert back to the Authority.

-The Government will also bear ongoing financial responsibility for certain projects during the redevelopment, which will be included in Bermuda's annual fiscal budget.
-The agreement is anticipated to be finalized by the end of 2016, after which construction of the new terminal building is expected to commence.
+The Authority will also bear ongoing financial responsibility for certain projects during the redevelopment, which will be included in Bermuda's annual fiscal budget.
+The Project Agreement and related financing agreements were signed in March 2017, with construction of the new terminal building commencing in April 2017.
 The airport redevelopment plan aims to improve efficiency of airport operations, airport security, health and safety and expand airport capacity.